‘Tis the season of luuuuv and have I got a sweetly spontaneous recycled art project for you today!

 These little recycled cardboard love shacks are an artful way to celebrate Valentine’s Day and don’t require more than a few ordinary household supplies.
 As part of our 100 Little Homes project, they’re meant to create an opportunity for kids to try simple construction and encourage unconstrained exploration of media.

-And here’s the real beauty of this architectural kids craft…from artists Elina Climent and Beverly Buchanan to Eric Cremers, this project offers an introduction to the processes and purposes of artistic greats you may not be as familiar with!
+And here’s the real beauty of this architectural kids craft…from artists like Elena Climent and Beverly Buchanan to Eric Cremers, this project offers an introduction to the processes and purposes of artistic greats you may not be as familiar with!